Dakhchich12/dach-Indicators/README.md

 ![Dach-Indicators Preview](photo.png)

-Welcome to **Dach Indicators**!
+**Dach Indicators**!
 This is a highly optimized, fully standalone vehicle indicator (turn signal) script for FiveM.
 I built this from the ground up to be as performant as possible (literally 0.00ms resmon idle) while looking super clean and professional.

 ## ✨ Features
 - **True 0.00ms Resmon:** Perfect performance.
 Uses dynamic thread sleeping so it only uses resources when you actually need it.